-Use the following table B1 to indicate quantitatively the overall regional level performance how the Regional Transportation Improvement Program (RTIP) or the Interregional Transportation Improvement Program (ITIP) is consistent with the goals established in your of your Regional Transportation Plan (RTP) or California Transportation Plan and the Interregional Transportation Strategic Plan (ITSP).
-For regions outside a MPO, the second table B1(a) may be used in addition or as a replacement to B1. if any of the performance measures in Part A in table B1 do not reflect the goals contained in an the RTP/ITSP or if an the RTIP/ITIP does not contain goals that are not currently being measured, measurable by the performance measures contained within, simply state "not applicable (na)" for each indicator or each performance measure (where appropriate).
+Use the following table B1 to indicate quantitatively the overall regional level performance of your Regional Transportation Plan (RTP) or California Transportation Plan and the Interregional Transportation Strategic Plan (ITSP).
+For regions outside an MPO, or a small MPO, the second table B1(a) may be used in addition or as a replacement to B1.

-If Part A tables B1 and/or B1(a) are alone is insufficient in indicating how progress towards attaining goals and objectives contained in each RTP and the ITSP is assessed and measured, include the following information: complete Part B.
+If tables B1 and/or B1(a) are insufficient in indicating how progress towards attaining goals and objectives contained in each RTP and the ITSP is assessed and measured, include the following information: